corigne/dotvim/README.md

 # My vim configuration + plugins

-  The clang_complete conf is configured for the default clang location on MacOS so be sure to change it to where you have clang installed on the host system.

 ## Installation
 1. If .vim does not exist in your home directory already, else goto 2.
     ```